 In practice, this means you shouldn’t just hit the “publish” button and logout for the day.
 It means you should share the content your audience is looking for AND spend time engaging with them and adding value even if you don’t stand to benefit right away or at all.

 Problem: Businesses disengage from their audiences when their social media posts and activity resemble those written by a robot.
 This is related to some of the common problems we’ve outlined above, namely lacking a strategy and engaging in antisocial behavior.
 A brand is behaving more like a robot when they are hesitant to share opinions, utilize key hashtags, express emotion, and use emojis.

 To create a brand personality, we suggest an in-depth review of the brand’s value proposition, posting language, and opinions by key members of the executive, marketing, branding, sales, and customer service teams.
-If you work for a smaller organization, meeting with the founder can be an insightful experience and can really help you identify ways you can help your brand engage in human-like behavior.
+If you work for a smaller organization, meeting with the founder can be an insightful experience and can really help identify ways your brand can engage in human-like behavior.

-Do any of these social media marketing problems sound familiar?
+Do any of these social media marketing issues sound familiar?
 Did you have any of these problems and you worked out a solution?
-If so, let us know how in the comments or by reaching out on Twitter.
+If so, let us know how by reaching out on Twitter.

 - 5 Common Social Media Marketing Issues & How to Solve Them - September 26, 2019

 - Running a Smarter Shopping Campaign: 6 Strategies for Success - July 6, 2017

 - Facebook Business Manager Setup Essentials - February 6, 2017